RockefellerArchiveCenter/archivematica-local/administration.md

 ### DIP Upload (ArchivesSpace)
 Before ingesting digital objects destined for ArchivesSpace, ensure that the ArchivesSpace DIP upload settings in the administration tab of the dashboard have been set.

-These settings should be created and saved before digital objects destined for upload to ArchivesSpace are processed.
-Note that these can be set once and used for processing any number of transfers (i.e. they do not need to be re-set for each transfer).
+These settings need to be configured before digital objects destined for upload to ArchivesSpace are processed.
+These should be set once--i.e., they do not need to be re-set for each transfer.

 In order to save changes to the ArchivesSpace DIP upload configuration, you must enter the password before clicking save.
 Note that Archivematica will *not* show you an error if the password is not entered.

+The development dashboard should use the ArchivesSpace development IP address, and the production dashboard should use the ArchivesSpace productin IP address.

 ### PREMIS agent